 \section{Conclusion}

 In our work, we propose a new goal-oriented generative prompt injection attack (G2PIA) method.
-In order to make the injected text mislead the large model as much as possible, we define a new objective function to maximize, which is the KL divergence value between the two posterior conditional probabilities before injection (clean text) and after injection (attack text).
-Furthermore, we proved that under the condition that the conditional probability follows the multivariate Gaussian distribution, maximizing the KL divergence value is equivalent to maximizing the Mahalanobis distance between clean text and adversarial text.
-Then we establish the relationship between the optimal adversarial text and clean text.
-Based on the above conclusions, we design a simple and effective attack strategy with an assisted model to generate injected text that satisfies certain constraints, which will maximize the KL divergence.
+To make the injected text mislead the large model as much as possible, we define a new objective function to maximize, which is the KL-divergence value between the two posterior conditional probabilities before injection (clean text) and after injection (attack text).
+Furthermore, we proved that under the condition that the conditional probability follows the multivariate Gaussian distribution, maximizing the KL-divergence value is equivalent to maximizing the Mahalanobis distance between clean text and adversarial text.
+Then, we establish the relationship between the optimal adversarial text and clean text.
+Based on the above conclusions, we design a simple and effective attack strategy with an assisted model to generate injected text that satisfies certain constraints, maximizing the KL-divergence.
 Experimental results on multiple public datasets and popular LLMs demonstrate the effectiveness of our method.